PRESSKIT DE MEELFABRIEK

 MOLENGEBOUW & RIFFELLOKAAL, National Monument

 These buildings once housed machines for milling grain and sharpening grooves into millstones.
 Built for functionality and flexibility in the Nieuwe Bouwen style, their industrial character was central to their transformation.
-The original facade with specific window patterns, steel framework, and wooden ceilings has been carefully restored and remains highly visible.
+The original facade with specific window patterns, steel framework and wooden ceilings has been carefully restored and remains highly visible.
 The modernization created energy-efficient, luxurious loft apartments.
 A newly added penthouse links the Molengebouw and Riffellokaal with a striking steel-and-glass construction.
-The ground floor accommodates De Fysiospecialist, Les Soeurs hair salon, Grutsk coffee bar, Cadeau Lokaal, and Atelier Kleurstof.
+The ground floor accommodates De Fysiospecialist, Nalu Collectiv hair Salon, Grutsk coffee bar, Cadeau Lokaal and Atelier Kleurstof.

 Year built: 1931 & 1947 / Transformation: 2020